floydhub/floyd-docs/docs/guides/create_and_upload_dataset.md

     Depending on the size of your dataset and the speed of your internet connection, uploading a dataset can take a while.

-Let's make another example where Alice is a member of the `Wonderland` Team and want to upload the same dataset of above inside the Team space:
+Here is another example where Alice is a member of the `wonderland` team and wants to upload the same dataset but in her team namespace:

 ```bash
 $ floyd data init wonderland/imagenet-2017